YueLi-0816/test/omnibrowser_local_deployment_manual.md

 # 3 Local deployment guide

-## 3.0 setting up Python environment
+## 3.0 Setting up Python environment

 The delivered package will look like: